Dynamsoft/easy-barcode-scanner/README.md

 EasyBarcodeScanner.createInstance(ui?: string|HTMLElement);
 ```

-Please refer to [customize the UI of CameraEnhancer](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/user-guide/index.html#customize-the-ui) for more details.
+You can refer to [customize the UI of CameraEnhancer](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/user-guide/index.html#customize-the-ui) for more details.

 ## All supported barcodes